Kambaata people: Demographics

-According to Ethiopian statistics, the population of the Kambaata people was 5, 627,565, of which 90.89% live in the Southern Nations, Nationalities, and People's Region.
+According to Ethiopian statistics, the population of the Kambaata people was 630,236, of which 90.89% live in the Southern Nations, Nationalities, and People's Region.
 Almost one in five – 18.5% – live in urban areas.

 The Kambaata people speak the Kambaata language, a Cushitic language.

 History

-The Kingdom of Kembata was ruled by a long line of its kings known as Down.
-King Dagoye, from the Oyeta clan, was one of the famous kings known for expanding Kambata territories.
-The last independent king of Kambaata was King (Woma) Delbato Degoye.
+The Kingdom of Kembata was ruled by a long line of its kings known as Woma.
+King Hamlmal (locally known as Hamo) was the first King of Kambata Kingdom and the founder of the ruling Oyeta clan.
+King Dagoye, was one of the famous kings known for expanding Kambata territories.
+The last independent king of Kambaata was King (Woma) Delbato Degoye, who was killed by the armies of Menelik II toward the end 19th Century.

-An important landmark for the Kambaata people is Mount Hambaricho, where their king, Woma, used to live and the people used to celebrate annual festivities in the past.
-The king and the god of Kambaata lived there.
+An important landmark for the Kambaata people is the Hambaricho Mountain, which was the residence of the Kambata kings, WomaThe Kambata people used to celebrate Gifata, their annual annual festivals.
+The king and Abba Sarecho, the god of Kambaata lived there.

 Language

 Kambata language [self‐name Kambaatissa], [also Kambatigna in Amharic] is one of the working languages of Ethiopia.
 It is a more known language, spoken by around 4 million speakers.
 It includes several dialects, such as Tembaaro, Alaba, and Qabeena.
 It is closely related also to the Hadiyya and Sidama languages, spoken in the neighboring regions.
 All of these are classified in the group of Highland East Cushitic languages.
 They are further a part of the Cushitic group of the Afroasiatic language family.

 Both the Latin script and Ge'ez script are used for writing.
 For example, the Bible (full New Testament and part of the Old Testament) has been published in Ge’ez script.
 The officially established spelling usage [orthography] taught currently in primary schools in the region deviates from the International Phonetic Alphabet convention.
 For example, in the word Kambaata, the double letters aa indicate length.

 The language of inter‐ethnic communication is Amharic, the national language of Ethiopia.
 Kambatas have Amharic names, and some even speak Amharic as their first language.
 These days, traditional Kambata names are hardly given to children.
 English is the only spoken foreign language and is the language of teaching in secondary schools.